Origin of degenerate bound states in the continuum in a grating waveguide: Parity symmetry breaking due to mode crossing: Conclusions

-The existence of such a resonance phenomenon is explicitly verified by numerical plots of the analytical formulae for the high-Q $m_z = 1$ BIC (see Fig.~\ref{Fig:detPlot-Eigenmode branches}) originated from the degenerate point $D_{2,3}^0$ (see Fig.~\ref{dispCurveMulti}) in the planar grating waveguide based on a well-known optical material, titanium oxide (TiO$_2$).
-The sharp resonance is illustrated in Fig.~\ref{Fig:Q(L)} by the Q-factor profile calculated within the $5\times 5$ approximation of the analytical waveguide-eigenmode theory.
+The existence of such a resonance phenomenon is explicitly evinced by numerical plots in Figs.~\ref{Fig:detPlot-Eigenmode branches}, \ref{Fig:detPlot-L} calculated via the analytical formulas for the degenerate BIC which is formed by the high-Q (2,2)-eigenmode shown in Fig.~\ref{2Dpatterns} and associated with the degenerate point $D_{2,3}^0$ (see Fig.~\ref{dispCurveMulti}).
+The parameters of the planar grating waveguide are chosen on the basis of a well-known optical material, titanium oxide (TiO$_2$).
+The sharp resonance is illustrated in Fig.~\ref{Fig:Q} by the Q-factor profile calculated within the $5\times 5$ approximation of the analytical waveguide-eigenmode theory.
 Remarkably, such a simple low-dimensional approximation (explained in the beginning of sect.
-II and after Eq.~(\ref{T})), which includes just five ($N=5$) first infinite-grating eigenmodes and five ($S=5$) spatial Fourier harmonics, provides an accurate description of the BIC and all details of the mechanism of its formation.
+III and after Eq.~(\ref{T})), which includes just five ($N=5$) first infinite-grating eigenmodes and five ($S=5$) spatial Fourier harmonics of the diffraction order $p =0, \pm1, \pm 2$, provides an accurate description of the degenerate BIC and main details of the mechanism of its formation.
 The point is that all of the higher-order infinite-grating eigenmodes and Fourier harmonics are evanescent and contribute very little to the selected BIC.
-In particular, we verified that numerical results within the $7\times 7$ approximation, which includes two more infinite-grating eigenmodes and two more Fourier harmonics, do not lead to any appreciable corrections.
+Numerical calculations within the $7\times 7$ or $9\times 9$ approximation, which includes more infinite-grating eigenmodes and Fourier harmonics, do not lead to any appreciable corrections.
+Moreover, in the close vicinity of the mode-crossing point the main qualitative properties of the degenerate BIC are reproduced already within the approximation involving just those two infinite-grating eigenmodes whose dispersion curves intersect at the degenerate point.
+Also, we verified that the analytical results exemplified above for the specific 1D-grating waveguide, such as the BIC waveguide eigenmodes' dispersion curves and field patterns shown in Figs.~\ref{2Dpatterns}, \ref{fullRCWA}, \ref{fig:DegenBIC}, \ref{fig:SymProtBIC} are in excellent agreement with the {\it ad hoc} numerical calculations based on the widely used code of the rigorous coupled wave analysis (RCWA) \cite{RCWA}.